Shahabuddin Ahmed: Early life and education

-Ahmed was born on 1 February 1930 in Pamal village in Kendua, Netrokona.
+Ahmed was born on 1 February 1930 in Pemai village, then in the British Bengal Presidency, today part of Kendua in the Netrokona District of Bangladesh.
 His father Talukdar Resat Ahmed Bhuiyan was a philanthropist.
 After passing the matriculation and intermediate examinations he gained admission into the University of Dhaka in 1948, obtained a bachelor's degree in economics in 1951 and a master's in international relations in 1952 as a resident student of Fazlul Haq Hall.
 He attended a special course in public administration at the University of Oxford.

 Career

 Ahmed joined the Civil Service of Pakistan in 1954, completed training in the Lahore Civil Services Academy and at the University of Oxford.
 He was sub-divisional officer of Gopalganj and Natore.
 In addition he was a deputy commissioner of Faridpur.
 In 1960, he was transferred to the judicial branch.
 He worked as additional district and session judge of Dhaka and Barisal, and as district and sessions judge of Comilla and Chittagong.
 In 1967, he served as a registrar of the High Court of the then East Pakistan in Dhaka.
 He was elevated to the bench of the High Court on 20 January 1972 and acted on deputation at the Labour Appellate Tribunal for two years, 1973 and 1974.

 Ahmed was appointed a judge of the appellate division of the Supreme Court of Bangladesh on 7 February 1980 and was confirmed in this office on 15 April 1981.
 Ahmed was the chairman of the Commission of Inquiry established under the Commission of Inquiry Act on police firing on the students in mid-February 1983.
 He was the chairman of the National Pay Commission in 1984 and submitted a report which provided the basis for the upward revision of pay scales.